 Is it too cold to walk your dog?
 Unfortunately, there is no “one size fits all” answer to this question.
 It depends on several factors.

 Firstly, what size is your dog?
-Small dogs typically don’t fare well in the cold, while medium-sized and large dogs are able to withstand it better.
-However, this is a generalisation and of course depends on the breed.
+Small dogs typically don’t fare well in the cold, while medium-sized and large dogs can withstand it better.
+However, this is a generalisation and, of course, depends on the breed.
 A small Alaskan Klee Kai will withstand the cold better than a large Greyhound.

 What temperature is too cold to walk a dog in the UK?

-As you may have gathered from the above, there is no single temperature that would apply for all dogs.
+As you may have gathered from the above, there is no single temperature that would apply to all dogs.
 However, as a general rule, this is what you should consider:

 At temperatures under 0°C, you should be extra vigilant when taking your dog for a walk.
 If you own a short-haired breed, wrap them up in a warm, comfortable doggy coat.
 If they’ll tolerate it, you can also put booties on your dog’s paws to protect their pads from the snow and salt on the sidewalk.
 Prioritise midday walks (when it’s warmer), than early morning or late evening walks (when it’s significantly colder).
 In any case, you’ll have to shorten your walks.
 Instead of going for one long walk, go for several short walks throughout the day.